LSSTDESC/tables_io/docs/devstyle.md

 Generally, the code should follow the guidelines given in the [LSST DM Developer Guide](https://developer.lsst.io/index.html).
 This section lays out some project-specific guidelines.

+When creating new test files, they should be in the same location within the `tests/` folder as the file that is being tested.
+The test file should have the name `test_[filename].py`, where `filename` is the name of the file being tested.

 ### Naming conventions

 - Single table objects (i.e. a `pandasDataFrame`, `numpyDict` of arrays) are referred to as `Table-like`.